vinceimbat/vinceimbat/content/the literary excursion was the favorite literary form of thoreau.md

 tags:
   - thoughts
   - seedlings
-sr-due: 2024-10-16
+sr-due: 2024-10-19
-sr-interval: 1
+sr-interval: 3
-sr-ease: 230
+sr-ease: 250
 ---
 - ramble ("Walking")
 - trip (Cape Cod)
 - sojourn (Walden)

-In this romantic excursion, he narrates a spiritual quest as it proceeds.
-The latter half of Thoreau's journals had a similar form.
+In this [[literary excursion]], he narrates a spiritual quest as it proceeds.
+The latter half of [[henry david thoreau|Thoreau's]] journals had a similar form.

 The excursion does not feel obligated to be detailed in its description of a specific setting.
 Instead, it spends most of its time providing an account of the universe as a whole from the perspective of the author.